 The Funds' policies and procedures provide that the Authorized Person may authorize disclosure of non-public portfolio holdings information to such parties at differing times and/or with different lag times.
 Prior to making any disclosure to a third party, the Authorized Person must determine that such disclosure serves a reasonable business purpose, is in the best interests of a Fund's shareholders and that to the extent conflicts between the interests of the Fund's shareholders and those of the Adviser, the Sub-Adviser, principal underwriter, or any affiliated person of the Fund exist, such conflicts are addressed.
-Portfolio holdings information may be disclosed no more frequently than monthly to ratings agencies, consultants and other qualified financial professionals or individuals.
-The disclosures will not be made sooner than three days after the date of the information.
+Portfolio holdings information may be disclosure will not be made sooner than three days after the date of the information.
 The Trust's Chief Compliance Officer will regularly review these arrangements and will make periodic reports to the Board regarding disclosure pursuant to such arrangements.